TruebitProtocol/truebit-nextgen-examples/api-auth/README.md

 truebit start-api api-auth/custom-header/custom-header.manifest.json api-auth/custom-header/custom-header.input.json custom-header 'token:password'
 ```

-* deploy command:
+**deploy command:**

-First step we run the following command to create the Truebit API Task and upload the Manifest to the local storage.
+First step we run the following command to create the Truebit API Task and upload the manifest to the local storage.
 As a result, it returns the taskId.

 ```
 truebit create-api api-auth/custom-header/custom-header.manifest.json